giacomonazzaro/csp_solver/README.md

 # A simple CSP solver
-The code implements a simple [constraint satisfaction problem](https://en.wikipedia.org/wiki/Constraint_satisfaction_problem) solver.
+Implementation of a simple solver for [constraint satisfaction problems](https://en.wikipedia.org/wiki/Constraint_satisfaction_problem).

 The library is minimal, it only includes `<stdio.h>` for printing, `<cassert>` for debugging and `<initializer_list>` as array utiliy.
 The only data structures used are arrays, implemented in `utils/array.h`.
 Memory managment is implemented in `utils/stack_allocator.h`.